 Symptom Suggested action A problem occurs only occasionally and is difficult to diagnose.
 Make sure that: All cables and cords are connected securely to the rear of the server and attached devices.
 When the server is turned on, air is flowing from the rear of the server at the fan grille.
-If there is no airflow, the fan is not working.
+If there is no airflow, the fans are not working.
 This can cause the server to overheat and shut down.
 The SCSI bus and devices are configured correctly and the last external device in each SCSI chain is terminated correctly.
+If the problem remains, call for service.